ncg777/name.ncg777/readme.md

 First, you should extract the zip file wherever you want and add the path to the jar file to your CLASSPATH environment variable.

-To run the main menu application that lets one open the apps with graphical interfaces, run the name.ncg777.sh script.
+To run the main menu application that lets one open the apps with graphical interfaces, run the name.ncg777.cmd (windows) or name.ncg777.sh (linux) script.

 # Enumeration Scripts Documentation
 Arguments' names cannot be specified and are just determined positionally at the moment.